-Nexa3D claim that their technology makes 3D printing suitable for everyday use thanks to the simplified refill process.
+Nexa3D claims that its technology makes 3D printing suitable for everyday use thanks to the simplified refill process.
 At CES 2019, Nexa3D displayed their 3D printers using the LSPc technology: NXE400 with a print volume of up to 16 liters and the 7-liter NXE200.
 The cost of the machines varies from $19,950 for the NXE200 to $49,950 for the NXE400.
 The printers come with company-made cartridges and a couple of transparent self-lubricating films.

 LSPc differs from traditional layer-by-layer methods used in DLP and SLA.
-It’s mostly similar to CLIP but works a little bit different.
+It’s mostly similar to CLIP but works a little bit differently.
 The design features a self-lubricating film located between the bottom of the resin tank and the printed model.
 The curing is conducted by a patented structured light matrix.

 A self-lubricating film here has the same function as the dead zone in the CLIP technology.
-It prevents the object from being stuck to the bottom of the tank and makes printing process continuous, which allows for the same advantages - no necessity to rise the print to free space, high speed and accuracy, as well as no visible layering.
+It prevents the object from being stuck to the bottom of the tank and makes the printing process continuous, which allows for the same advantages - no necessity to rise the print to free space, high speed and accuracy, as well as no visible layering.

 Thanks to the light matrix and the absence of layering, in addition to a significant increase in speed, the LSPc technology also provides a high level of accuracy along the XY and Z axes.
 According to the manufacturers, Nexa3D printers are suitable for both industrial prototyping and small-volume manufacturing.
 The machine runs on an intuitive software, with which you can set all the printing parameters.
-Fast LSPc 3D printers are equipped with integrated sensors that allow to effectively avoid serious errors and achieve stable printing process.
-Special algorithms allow the printer to slice, optimize and adaptively compile models of complex geometry with stable speed and high resolution.
+Fast LSPc 3D printers are equipped with integrated sensors that allow to effectively avoid serious errors and achieve a stable printing process.
+Special algorithms allow the printer to slice, optimize, and adaptively compile models of complex geometry with stable speed and high resolution.

 The LSPc systems are equipped with replaceable resin cartridges, which eliminates the need for refills during the printing process.
 This is especially useful when building large-scale prints.